Do you run promotions in your salon?

 This way you also keep your core service pricing and you’ll have a happy customer who’d just received great value for their money.

 You can get creative here.
-Try different service and product combination to see what works.
+Try different service and product combinations to see what works.
 A $200 offer can be on the high side for a new client as they don’t yet trust you.
 So you can also try with a lower cost core service that comes with less risk for the client than a hair color to more easily convert them into a client.

 Creating a Sense of Urgency